 “Most supplements can’t cross the blood-brain barrier.
 If the nutrient doesn’t already exist in the brain-like—like lutein, zeaxanthin, meso-zeaxanthin, and Omega-3s do—you can be sure that it won’t make it through the blood-brain barrier to provide any targeted nutrition.”

-- Edward Shehab, Founder of Memory Health LLC
+- Edward Shehab, Managing Partner of Memory Health LLC

 Comments will be approved before showing up.